 Lauren Goldberg, executive director of Ithaca College Hillel, said the chaplains at Muller Chapel, including leaders from Hillel and the Catholic and Protestant communities, meet frequently to discuss how the needs of students can be addressed and are working with the college to institutionalize a position for a Muslim faith leader.
 Goldberg said the administration has been supportive of the idea.

-Goldberg said the chaplains are putting together a proposal detailing the goals of the chapel, which will be given to Rosanna Ferro, vice president of the Division of Student Affairs and Campus Life, who will be is in charge of supervising the chapel. once Ferro begins on Oct.
-30. The proposal addresses requests from students and chaplains, including the push for a long-term Muslim religious leader.
+Goldberg said the chaplains are putting together a proposal detailing the goals of the chapel, which will be given to Rosanna Ferro, vice president of the Division of Student Affairs and Campus Life, who is in charge of supervising the chapel.
+The proposal addresses requests from students and chaplains, including the push for a long-term Muslim religious leader.

 “We’re hoping to try to identify somebody in the immediate that’s not necessarily a long-term solution, while a long-term, sustainable solution is found by the college,” Goldberg said.